yahoojp-marketing/ydn-api-java-samples/EN_readme.txt

 - statsSample/StatsSampleTest.java                         : Test case of ad creation of Video ads, which VideoService Added to AdSample.java.

 [download directory]
-It stores the downloded file when you execute ReportDownloadSample, BulkDownloadSample, BulkUploadSample or AuditLogDownloadSample.
+It stores the downloded file when you execute FeedDataSample, ReportDownloadSample, BulkDownloadSample, BulkUploadSample or AuditLogDownloadSample.

 [upload directory]
-It stores the upload file when you execute MediaSample, BulkUploadSample or VideoSample.
+It stores the upload file when you execute FeedDataSample, MediaSample, BulkUploadSample or VideoSample.

 --------------------------------